New rules for driving test announced in UAE - East Coast Daily English

-New rule for driving test were announced in UAE.
-The Ras Al Khaimah Police General Headquarters notified drivers wanting to apply for driver’s licence that the Traffic and Licensing Center and the Internal and Road Driving Test Office are now operational.
-Currently the offices are operating at only 30% capacity.
+new rules for driving test were announced in UAE.
+The Ras Al Khaimah Police has announced this.
+As per, Ras Al Khaimah Police General Headquarters informed that the Traffic and Licensing Center and the Internal and Road Driving Test Office are now operational.

 Criterion for driving test applicants: